 1. Hand washing is one of the best ways to prevent the spread of illness.

-4. MOST IMPORTANTLY stay away from people who are sick and stay home when you are sick.
+5. MOST IMPORTANTLY stay away from people who are sick and stay home when you are sick to avoid spreading the flu around.

 In order to comply with the new forced limits on grains, protein, sodium and fats; schools have begun to act silly.
 For example Minuteman Regional Vocational Technical High School in Lexington, MA has removed its SALAD BAR!!!
 One would assume that salad is healthy however not the government.
 Being afraid that the school could not control the portions of protein or grains the students would take out of the salad bar, they decided to remove it all together.
 In Shrewsbury, MA they decided croutons on a salad added too much grains to the meal so they banned them.
 Also on the Shrewsbury hit list and now banned from their salad bar are hard-boiled eggs and turkey slices because the nanny state can not regulate how much protein one will take.
 Whole-wheat pasta salad is also a no-no because the nanny state says that kids may get too many grains.
 After all of this Shrewsbury silliness, the school system brought in $10,000 less in September 2012 lunch sales than in the same month 2011.